-The July auction of 19th Century Paintings, Drawings and Watercolors saw some excellent prices across the sale, with a total of £2.1 million, and a selling rate of 70%.
+The July auction of 19th Century Paintings, Drawings and Watercolours saw some excellent prices across the sale, with a total of £2.1 million, and a selling rate of 70%.

 Among the highlights were a world-record £289,000 for Philip Hermogenes Calderon's iconic image, "Captain of the eleven," a wonderful depiction of Victorian childhood.

-Bonhams continues to dominate the market for Archibald Thorburn, achieving £193,000 for his magnificent watercolor "Blackcock in flight."
+Bonhams continues to dominate the market for Archibald Thorburn, achieving £193,000 for his magnificent watercolour "Blackcock in flight."
 We now hold four of the top five world auction records for the artist.